 Child Safety Features

-If you have a family with small kids, you may need to go for a product that comes with child safety features including child lock or other handy features such as buttons that are not sensitive touch.
+If you have a family with small kids, you may need to go for a product that comes with child safety features including child lock and buttons that are not sensitive touch.

-All induction cookers produce a buzzing or humming noise and some are louder than others.
-This is due to the ventilation fan function which may continue for a couple of minutes even after you turn off the cooker.
-This helps the device cool down.
+All induction cookers produce a buzzing or humming noise, but some are louder than others.
+This is also due to the ventilation fan function which cools the device down after you turn off the cooker.

 Some pans that do not have a heavy or flat base may also produce more buzz.
-However, the noise is, most of the time, not annoying and easy to ignore.
+Most of the time, the noise is not disturbing.

 Induction Cooktops And Pacemakers

 According to a study published in PubMed, patients with cardiac pacemakers are at risk if they stand extremely close to an induction cooktop.
-There few other factors that may increase the danger.
+A few other factors may increase the danger.
 To ensure your good health and safety, always consult with your doctor.

 The Bottom Line

 If you are looking for a versatile, energy-efficient and fast way to up your cooking game, finding a portable induction cooktop that best suits your needs and fits your budget is a great choice.